-I went back to Europe in 2010 where I stayed in hostels costing 11 euro a night per person for a 4 bedroom with an ensuite.
+I went back to Europe in 2010 where I stayed in hostels costing 11 euros a night per person for a 4-bed room with an ensuite.
 Still reasonable.
 It was in Prague and it even had a swimming pool.
 I stayed in glorious hostels like the Budapest Bubble in Hungary where the owner took us out drinking and showed us crazy cool things around the city.
 The common area was more like a living room since everyone sat there chatting like they had known each other for years.
-There was a computer available and WIFI but hardly anyone had smartphones or cared to check their email let alone social media.
+There was a computer available and WIFI but hardly anyone had a smartphone or cared to check their email let alone social media.
 We were content with being in the moment, chilling with strangers on a couch.
 I remember when the amount you got for your 11 euros was more than just the bed and shared kitchen, it was your home away from home.
-LAME but true.
+LAME but life makes you lame sometimes.
 You could walk downstairs wearing your retainer and no one would think anything of it.

 That was then.

-Flash forward to 2016 in Spain where the cheapest accommodation (excluding one that looks like bad things would happen to me) was a 12 bed mixed dorm for 15.00 euros a night.
-My nights were averaging 16 euros which aren’t including the odd one charging an extra 3 euros for bedding.
+Flash forward to 2016 in Spain where the cheapest accommodation (excluding one that looked like bad things would happen to me) was a 12-bed mixed dorm for 15.00 euros a night.
+My nights were averaging 16 euros which isn’t including the odd one charging an extra 3 euros for bedding.
 An extra charge for that thin sheet you get to sleep on that may or may not have been washed.
 I couldn’t believe it.
 I haven’t even mentioned the private rooms that cost more than a hotel room or the price increase on weekends and festivals.
 I kid you not, in Amsterdam, you can spend over 100 euros on a hostel night.
-You end up being charged a hotel room price but then still have to communally share a shower and have to clean your bedding up afterward like some peasant.
+You end up being charged a hotel room price but then still have to communally share a shower and have to clean your bedding up afterwards like some peasant.